-The 2016 Council on Legislation voted to give Rotary clubs more flexibility than they've ever had.
-The changes in policy affect when, where, and how clubs meet and the types of membership they offer.
+Since the 2016 Council on Legislation, Rotary clubs have had the flexibility to choose when, where, and how clubs meet and the types of membership they offer.

 5 ways to use the new flexibility